epicMage/shimboot-tips/README.md

 If it is greater, simply follow the instructions here: https://sober.vinegarhq.org/

-If you run into an issue like [this](https://github.com/flatpak/flatpak/issues/5944), then simply the solution I posted at the bottom.
+If you run into an issue like [this](https://github.com/flatpak/flatpak/issues/5944), then simply use the solution I posted at the bottom of the message chain.
 If you run into a different error I can't really help you.

 ## How can I upgrade my kernel version to play Roblox to play DTI and adopt me with my friends?
 You can't upgrade your kernel version, sorry.
 No buts, no exceptions.
 If you go ask ading2210, you'll get the same answer.